foxjetstudios/tooltip-system/README.md

 ## License

 Use it however you want.
-Modify it.
-Ship it.
-Break it.
-Fix it.
 No credit required, but always appreciated.
 This repository is licensed under MIT license.